best-practice-and-impact/ons-spark/ons-spark/spark-concepts/shuffling.md

 ```
 ````
-As we will be using random numbers in this example we set the seed, so that the results can be replicated:
+As we will be using random numbers in this example we set the seed, so that that repeated runs of the code will not change the results.
 ````{tabs}
 ```{code-tab} py
 seed_no = 999